abulnaga1/personal-website/content/post/Hybrid integration of gap photonic crystal cavities with silicon-vacancy centers in diamond by stamp-transfer/index.md

 ---
-title: Our paper on hybrid integrate of SiV- centres with GaP PhCs has been published in Nanoletters!
+title: Our paper on hybrid integration of SiV- centres with GaP PhCs has been published in Nanoletters!
 date: 2023-05-10T00:49:12.117Z
 summary: ""
 draft: false